 This recorded webinar reviews the guidelines issued by the Pennsylvania Department of Agriculture on COVID-19 for farmers, markets, and related ag businesses.
 It outlines additional measures recommended for direct-to-consumer farms and farmers markets to limit in-person transactions.

-Covid-19 Crisis Best Practices, Examples, and Resources, Farmers Market Coalition
+Farmers Markets Respond to COVID-19—Best Practices, Examples, and Resources, Farmers Market Coalition

-Quotes, pictures, links, and best practices from market organizations around the country, explaining how they are mitigating exposure while still providing healthy food to residents.
+Videos, pictures, links, and best practices from market organizations around the country, explaining how they are mitigating exposure while still providing healthy food to residents.

 Shopping the Farmers Market During COVID-19, Minnesota Department of Agriculture